gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/non-tutorials/extra/create-GRO-python.rst

     Let us also choose typical cutoff distances (in nanometer) for each species.
-These cutoffs will be used to ensure that no species are inserted too close from one another, as it would make the simulation crashed later:
+These cutoffs will be used to ensure that no species are inserted too close to one another, as it would make the simulation crash later:

 ..  code-block:: python